 Budget (Activity 4) Design of BEDS version 2.0:

-We are requesting the personnel time to redesign and reconfigure BEDS with new microprocessor, sensor components, software, communications systems, and housings.
+We are requesting the personnel time to redesign BEDS with new microprocessor, sensor components, software, communications systems, and housings.
 For this effort 160 hours of Brian Kieft and 160 hours of Denis Kilmov to reconfigure for the new microprocessor and sensors, 40 hours of Larry Bird and 40 hours for Dale Graves (to reconfigure the housing and pressure case).
 Brian will lead this redesign effort, as he did for the BED 1.0.
 Denis, Larry, and Dale also played major roles in the development of BED 1.0.

 At this time, we are not requesting any funds.
 Fabrication of actual instruments will be delayed until the funding sources, numbers of instruments, and specific deployment options are known.